sagemath/trac_to_gh/Issue 6415.md

 # Issue 6415: "sage -t foo.pyx" should not by default dynamically build foo.so

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6415

 Original creator: GeorgSWeber